htcondor/htcondor/docs/man-pages/condor_config_val.rst

 the configuration variable.
 This is what is on the right hand side of the equals sign (``=``) in a configuration file for a variable.
 The default output is an expanded one.
-Expanded output recursively replaces any macros within the raw definition of a variable with the macro’s raw definition.
+Expanded output recursively replaces any macros within the raw definition of a variable with the macro's raw definition.

 Each daemon remembers settings made by a successful invocation of